AmeerGit/taxi-service-app/README.md

 RideSchema:

-Run the application : docker compose up
+Run the application : docker-compose up
  It runs on port 3000.